-Law No. 125/2008 introduced new criminal offenses for irregular immigrants and those who facilitate their stay in Italy (including employers who hire non-EU workers irregularly), with a new aggravating circumstance of illegal stay, harsher penalties for those who declare false personal information and expulsion of EU or non-EU citizens convicted of crimes that carry jail terms of more than 2 years.
+Law No. 125/200818 introduced new criminal offenses for illegal immigrants and those who facilitate their stay on Italian soil (including employers who hire them off the books), the new aggravating circumstance of clandestinity for criminal offenses, the tightening of penalties for those who declare false personal information, and deportation for EU or non-EU citizens with convictions of more than 2 years of imprisonment.